pluralsh/documentation/pages/02-getting-started/02-how-to-use/02-rbac.md

 ---
-title: Setting Up a RBAC in Your Kubernetes Dashboard
+title: Add RBAC to the K8s dashboard
 description: Use a simple global service to configure organization wide Kubernetes RBAC for end users
 ---